surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 * How to join EC2 launched in an Autoscaling group automatically into an existing AD(Active Directory).<br />
 * Further to above, if an EC2 within ASG gets terminated, then the EC2 hostname added as AD(Active Directory) object should be removed from Active Directory.

-On successful execution following is achieved:
+On successful execution of the following steps, following will be achieved:
 - New EC2 instance in ASG becomes part of the AD domain.
 A new hostname is added as AD Object.
 - AWS SSM document retrieves the new EC2 association successfully.
 - New instance in EC2 ASG gets a new hostname.
-- New instance can be accessed using the specified password as well as AD creds.
+- New instance can be accessed using the specified password as well as AD credentials.
-- If the instance in ASG is  terminated, the Hostname entry also gets removes from AD.
+- If the instance in ASG is  terminated, the hostname entry also gets removes from AD.

-Let us first create a custom Windows AMI <br />
+Let us first create a custom Windows AMI. <br />
 We will then see how to achieve this in two parts - Join EC2 with AD and Remove EC2 from AD.

 ### Custom Windows AMI Approach:
 We will use 2 EC2 Instances outside Autoscaling Groups
-1) This will be our EC2 instance created from an AWS/Base Custom Image.
+1) First EC2 instance will be created from a standard AWS or you can create from a custom golden image.
 This will be further custom configured or ensured if the required configuration is present for launching EC2 in an AD domain.
 Let us tag this EC2 instance as **inst-golden**.
-**inst-golden** will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.<br />
+**inst-golden** will be also used to test the goal of the PoC i.e. joining with AD and removing from the AD.<br />
-2) Second EC2 instance, tagged as **inst-custom** and will be created from the image of the inst-original.
-This is essentially a clone of inst-original but will be sysprepped.
-After sysprepped, it will lose some of the configurations done in inst-original, like this instance will not be in the AD domain.
+2) Second EC2 instance, tagged as **inst-custom** will be created from the image of the **inst-golden**.
+This is essentially a clone of **inst-golden** but will be sysprepped.
+After sysprep, it will lose some of the configurations done in inst-original, for example after sysprep, this instance will no more be in the AD domain.

 ##### Steps:
    a) Create a AWS directory.
 Note the AD account details.
 An example of created directory for this blog is as follows.<br />